-- New Canvas: Creates a new .onphoto file at the dimensions you choose and opens it in Layers. - Browse Folder: Opens the browse dialog where you can select which folder you would like to browse. - Browse Home: Navigates to your home Pictures folder. - Browse Desktop: Navigates to your desktop. - Advanced Search: Opens the Advanced Search window. - Import from device: Opens the Import window. - Add Cataloged Folder: Lets you choose a folder to add to the Cataloged Folders section of the Folders pane. - Copy to My Catalogs: Copy or move a group of selected photos to a specific cataloged folder. - Remove Cataloged Folder: Removes the selected folder from the Cataloged Folders pane. - Manage Extras: Opens the Extras Manager for importing and exporting backgrounds, presets, textures and more. - Quick Export: Saves the current image in Photoshop, TIFF, JPEG or PNG format. - Smart Organize: Opens the Smart Organize window, which lets you search for duplicates, and images similar in appearance, date, or time. - Edit in (module): Opens the currently selected photo in the specified module. - Open as Layers: Opens the selected files as layers. - Edit Single Photo: Opens the selected files in Edit's Single Image mode. - Fire Camera: Triggers the shutter of a connected camera when Tethered Shooting mode is active.
+- New Canvas: Creates a new .onphoto file at the dimensions you choose and opens it in Layers. - Browse Folder: Opens the browse dialog where you can select which folder you would like to browse. - Browse Home: Navigates to your home Pictures folder. - Browse Desktop: Navigates to your desktop. - Search by Text: Opens the Search Bar's Find Text field. - Import from device: Opens the Import window. - Add Cataloged Folder: Lets you choose a folder to add to the Cataloged Folders section of the Folders pane. - Copy to My Catalogs: Copy or move a group of selected photos to a specific cataloged folder. - Remove Cataloged Folder: Removes the selected folder from the Cataloged Folders pane. - Manage Extras: Opens the Extras Manager for importing and exporting backgrounds, presets, textures and more. - Save As: Saves the currently edited image in a variety of files formats. - Quick Export: Saves the current image in Photoshop, TIFF, JPEG or PNG format. - Smart Organize: Opens the Smart Organize window, which lets you search for duplicates, and images similar in appearance, date, or time. - Edit in (module): Opens the currently selected photo in the specified module. - Open as Layers: Opens the selected files as layers.

-- Send to (list): Sends your image to the selected application in the list. - Group RAW Plus JPG: Stacks RAW and JPG pairs together, reducing clutter. - Merge to Panorama: Takes the selected images and opens the Create Panorama window. - Create HDR: Takes the selected images and opens the Create HDR window. - Create Focus Stack: Takes the selected photos and opens the Focus Stack window. - Timelapse: Takes a sequence of photos and converts them into a time-lapse movie. - Export: Opens the Export window. - Export with Preset: Exports the current selection using a preset from the hierarchical menu, bypassing the Export window. - Export with Previous: Exports the current selection with the last-used Export setting, bypassing the Export window. - Print: Opens up the print window. - Restore Data: Restores your ON1 Photo RAW 2023 system settings and environment to a previous backup. - Back up Data: Backs up your current Photo RAW system settings and environment.
+- Edit Single Photo: Opens the selected files in Edit's Single Image mode. - Fire Camera: Triggers the shutter of a connected camera when Tethered Shooting mode is active. - Send to (list): Sends your image to the selected application in the list. - Group RAW Plus JPG: Stacks RAW and JPG pairs together, reducing clutter. - Merge to Panorama: Takes the selected images and opens the Create Panorama window. - Create HDR: Takes the selected images and opens the Create HDR window. - Create Focus Stack: Takes the selected photos and opens the Focus Stack window. - Timelapse: Takes a sequence of photos and converts them into a time-lapse movie. - Export: Opens the Export window. - Export with Preset: Exports the current selection using a preset from the hierarchical menu, bypassing the Export window. - Export with Previous: Exports the current selection with the last-used Export setting, bypassing the Export window. - Print: Opens up the print window. - Restore Data: Restores your ON1 Photo RAW 2024 system settings and environment to a previous backup. - Back up Data: Backs up your current Photo RAW system settings and environment.